 What's the Difference: Felt vs Wool Fabric (Which is Better?)

+Felt vs Wool Fabrics, which is better and what is the difference?
 Felt and wool fabrics have been cherished in the textile world for centuries.
 Both materials offer unique characteristics that make them suitable for various purposes like crafting, fashion, and functionality.

 Felt, made from matting fibers, is commonly associated with durable applications and craft projects.
 Wool, derived from sheep, is celebrated for its warmth and breathability, making it perfect for clothing and home textiles.